When To Start Puppy Training.

 Stick with the basics for a few weeks and make sure your pup understands these before trying new things.

 Clicker training is a brilliant way to train young puppies, but keep sessions short and allow plenty of downtime.
 Sometimes, you may find it is a case of two steps forward and three steps back.
+However, the sooner you start puppy training, the sooner you will see results.

 However, if you can remain consistent and patient, you will soon see your puppy developing into a clever adult.